Operational Markovianization in Randomized Benchmarking: Conclusions and Discussion

 \section{Conclusions and Discussion}

-We have shown that noise suppression techniques, such as \gls{dd} and \gls{rc}, can be efficient tools for dealing with non-Markovian noise sources in \gls{rb}.
-In particular, \emph{i}) \gls{udd} applied with fast and narrow pulses reduces a wide class of non-Markovian non-exponential \gls{rb} decays to an exponential decay plus perturbative corrections in time, \emph{ii}) \gls{rc} does not Markovianize \gls{rb} in the same sense that \gls{dd} does, and in fact leaves the sequence fidelity decay invariant up to \gls{spam} noise, however, \emph{iii}) \gls{rc} is ensured to decrease, or at worst leave unchanged, the variance of \gls{rb} sequence fidelities.
+We have shown that noise suppression techniques, such as \gls{dd} and Pauli-twirling, can be effective tools for dealing with non-Markovian noise sources in \gls{rb}.
+In particular, \emph{i}) \gls{udd} applied with fast and narrow pulses reduces a wide class of non-Markovian non-exponential \gls{rb} decays to an exponential decay plus perturbative corrections in time, \emph{ii}) Pauli-twirling does not Markovianize \gls{rb} in the same sense that \gls{dd} does, and in fact leaves the sequence fidelity decay invariant up to \gls{spam} noise, however, \emph{iii}) Pauli-twirling is ensured to decrease, or at worst leave unchanged, the variance of \gls{rb} sequence fidelities.

 Our results imply that standard noise suppression techniques can be valuable tools in taming, benchmarking, and optimizing non-Markovian noise.
 In particular, while we have dealt with the \emph{standard} (or original) \gls{rb} protocol as a benchmarking framework, this approach is amenable to be adapted to any \gls{rb}-based technique considering e.g., scalability or specific purpose metrics~\cite{helsen_general_2022}.